petervalencic/QRCodePLSQL/README.md

 loadjava -force -genmissing -r -user username/password@database -verbose qrgen-1.2.jar
 ```

-2.) verify that all imported classes are valid
+2.) verify that all imported classes are "valid"

-3.) run QrCodeBean.jvs, Java stored procedure (execute the script as a normal pl/sql script)
+3.) run (execute) the  QrCodeBean.jvs as a normal plsql package or function

-4.) run getQrCode.sql, plsql function
+4.) run (execute) getQrCode.sql

 # How to use